CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Stop-Story-Splitting-By-Task-Decomposition.md

 # Why we split stories

 The goal could be multi-tasking (giving multiple developers tasks), project coordination, shotgunning a feature, or just estimating costs.
-At the core of scrum, and agile seems to be this philosophy around story estimation, splitting, and velocity calculations.
+Many scrum implementations end up centering around story estimation, splitting, and velocity calculations.
 And sure, they do have meaning.
 When the business owner wants to introduce a feature that will generate so much revenue, meet some customer need, or create a greater product, we owe it to them to give some semblance of cost of both the feature and the cost of delay.

 But what are we really trying to achieve when we split a story?
 The goal is not merely to create smaller tasks, fill a sprint, or give multiple developers something to do.
 Those may be useful side effects, but they are not the point.
 The real value of story splitting is that it gives us a smaller outcome we can deliver, validate, or learn from.
 A split is useful when it reduces risk, creates feedback, or lets the business make a better decision sooner.
 A split is weak when it only says, “we completed step one,” but nothing usable, testable, or valuable has changed.

-What if task A has no relation to a PR going into the codebase?
-So in the serialization example we've merely communicated "Oh I completed x thing", but no code has been changed.
-No value has been inherently delivered until Task B is completed.

 # An Example: Reviewing All Restaurants in Your City